-The 707 was a masterpiece of engineering, a thing of grace and beauty and its impact on the development of air travel was extraordinary, shrinking the world and changing lives and economies.
+The 707 was a masterpiece of engineering, a thing of grace and beauty, and its impact on the development of air travel was extraordinary, shrinking the world and changing lives and economies.

-Sixty years ago, Pan American World Airways launched its Boeing 707 service from New York to Paris, and overnight the tyranny of distance disappeared.
+Over sixty years ago, Pan American World Airways launched its Boeing 707 service from New York to Paris, and overnight the tyranny of distance disappeared.

 With its speed came productivity, while its size and jet power brought lower costs and airfares, moving air travel from the exclusive realm of the rich and famous into the reach of the everyday traveler.

 Rather than a risky option to be endured, air travel was now the thing to do.